Brumov-Bylnice

 Brumov-Bylnice (/cs/) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 5,400 inhabitants.
+The town is located in the White Carpathians mountain range, on the border with Slovakia.

-The historic centre of Brumov and the workers' colony are well preserved and are protected by law as two urban monument zones.
+Brumov and Bylnice merged into one municipality in 1964 and obtained the town status in the same year.
+The historic centre of Brumov and the workers' colony in Brumov are well preserved and are protected as two urban monument zones.

 Administrative division

 Brumov-Bylnice consists of four municipal parts (in brackets population according to the 2021 census):